Shannon-Ogbnai Abeda: Career

 In 2011, he decided to compete for Eritrea in the hopes of competing in the 2012 Youth Olympic Games in Innsbruck, Austria.
 Having two parents of Eritrean descent, Abeda was granted Eritrean citizenship and a passport.
 He made his first international appearances in 2012 and competed in many regional races in the US and Canada.
 In 2014, he attempted to qualify for the 2014 Winter Olympics but missed the cut-off by four FIS points.
 He subsequently tried again and qualified for 2018 Winter Olympics.
 Abeda did not compete in an international event until 2018 when he returned to compete in South Korea.
-After the Olympics, Abeda took a year off to focus on his education and to elect a surgery to fix his jaw.
+After the Olympics, Abeda took a year off to focus on his education and to have surgery to fix his jaw.
 Leading up to the Olympics in December 2017, Abeda partially fractured his jaw and lost two teeth in a training accident.
 He also sustained a significant injury while training in February 2016, tearing his anterior cruciate ligament and several other ligaments and partially fracturing his tibia.
-After two surgeries and a year of rehabilitation, he returned to competition in March 2017 and successfully met the qualification standards for the games.
-He planned to return to Alpine for the 2019/2020 season however decided to retire officially.
+After two surgeries and a year of rehabilitation, he returned to competition in March 2017 and met the qualification standards for the games.
+He planned to return to Alpine for the 2019/2020 season, but decided to retire officially.

 In July 2019, Abeda posted a video on his LinkedIn account showing him training in WinSport's ice house.
-He hinted at the possibility of switching to Bobsleigh for 2022.
+He hinted at the possibility of switching to bobsleigh for 2022.
 Later that month, he confirmed the switch and formally retired from Alpine skiing.
-However, in 2021 it appeared that Abeda had returned to Alpine skiing after his FIS status indicated that he competed in two races.
+However, in 2021, it appeared that Abeda had returned to Alpine skiing after his FIS status indicated that he competed in two races.
 In September 2021, he confirmed his return to Alpine.
 On December 21, 2021, Abeda secured a quota for the 2022 Winter Olympics.
 After the games, Abeda officially announced his retirement from Alpine skiing on his social media; however, it appears that his FIS license is still active.

+In November 2024, Abeda started training again for his 3rd Olympic Games and qualified in January 2025.